Phragmites tubes and Mason Bee Cocoons–2025 season

 Thanks for Joining Us at the Following Seedy Saturday/Sundays

-Thanks to all who visited my table at the six seedy Saturdays which I attended this spring.
+Thanks to all who visited my table at the six seedy Saturdays in the spring of 2024.
 I was pleased to see a great level of interest from many people who are enthusiastic about adding to the populations of these efficient pollinators and the control of mason bee predators.
 It was also good to see that many people appreciated the effectiveness of the phragmites reed grass tubes and returned to invest in more reeds.

 Thanks to those who put their name on the mailing list, and now I will be reminding them throughout the year about the steps they need to take at different times of the year to best care for their bees.
 A big thanks also to the many volunteers in the communities who work so hard to make these popular meets so successful.